 According to statistics from the Texas Department of Transportation, 6,131 motorcyclists (both drivers and passengers) were seriously injured in traffic accidents in Texas in 2012.
 Another 2,248 motorcyclists sustained "other injuries" in traffic collisions that same year, 1,385 were uninjured and 160 suffered "unknown injuries."
 467 motorcyclists lost their lives in traffic accidents in 2012.
 Looking at these numbers, you can see that the majority of motorcyclists were injured when involved in traffic accidents.
 The following percentages apply:

 - 4.5% of motorcyclists lost their lives; and

 - 1.5% suffered unknown injuries.

-If you want to discuss your right to compensation with a skilled professional, now is the time to arrange a consultation with a motorcycle accident attorney at our Houston law offices.
+If you want to discuss your right to compensation with a skilled professional, now is the time to arrange a consultation with a Houston motorcycle accident attorney at our firm.
 If you were seriously injured, you need to pursue financial compensation to help you rebuild and recover.
 Contact Stern Law Group today to see how we can help.